jproj3cts/Cyberscript/README.md

 # Cyberscript
 A short python script that encodes textual input via a custom cypher and displays the result in a a pseudo 7 segment display format.
-The cypher itself is hardly secure by designed to be human readable after some training.
+The cypher itself is hardly secure but is designed to be human readable after some training.

+### An example output

 <img src="Media/1.PNG" width=100% height=50% alt = "An example output" title="An example output">